atom/flight-manual.atom.io/content/getting-started/sections/updating-atom.md

 #### Updating Atom in Linux

-In order to update Atom in Linux you will need to update manually by downloading the latest release from https://atom.io if you are not using Atom's official package repositories.
+Atom must be downloaded manually in Linux.
+You will need to download the latest version of Atom from https://atom.io if you are not using Atom's official package repositories.
 For additional information see https://flight-manual.atom.io/getting-started/sections/installing-atom/#installing-atom-on-linux.